vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 TAPTAKRCCHRA-There is great divergence of views about this penance.
 Manu XI.
 214, Vas.
 21.21, Viṣnu Dh.
 S. 46.
 11, Baud.
 Dh.
 S. IV.
 5.10, Sankha-smrti 18,4, Agnipurāna 171.
 6-7, Atri verses 122-123, Parāśara IV.7 speak of it as of 12 days' duration comprising four periods of three days each.
 In this one drinks hot water, hot milk, hot ghee for three days each and then for three days there is a complete fast when he inhales hot vapour or atmosphere (acc. to Manu XI.
 214).
 Manu adds that the performer has to bathe only once (and not thrice as in some other penances) and that he should practise self-control.
 Yāj.
 IIT, 317 (= Devala 84) speaks of this as of four days' duration, viz. he takes hot milk, hot ghee and hot water for one day each and observes a total fast on the 4th day.
 The Mit. on Yāj.
 ITI, 317 calls this mahātapta-Korcchra and also mentions a taptakrochra of two days, viz, on the first day the sipner takes all the three, viz, hot water, hot milk and hot ghee and observes a total fast on the 2nd day.
 The Pr.
 Prakāśa (folio 50a) remarks that the authority for the two days' taptakịcchra spoken

-314. Haradatta says that on the days when the performer eats less than fifteen morsels, the counting is to be from the beginning and the later mentioned texts must be left out and that, while eating, the performer must employ the Prāņāhuti mantras, viz. 'prāņāya svāhā, apānāya svābā' etc
+314. Haradatta says that on the days when the performer eats less than fifteen morsels, the counting is to be from the beginning and the later mentioned texts must be left out and that, while eating, the performer must employ the Prāṇāhuti mantras, viz. 'prāṇāya svāhā, apānāya svābā' etc

 POONA